elijahbrookss/elijahbrooks.github.io/_posts/2020-10-28-git-merges-and-branches.md

 ```ruby
 *master
 ```
 Git offers many more amazing features and there's much more we can do with merging branches.
-If you'd like more information about git checkout the available resource links.
+Here's some useful commands for branching and merging.